ldbc/ldbc_snb_interactive_v1_impls/README.md

 ### Inputs

 The benchmark framework relies on the following inputs produced by the [SNB Datagen's new (Spark) version](https://github.com/ldbc/ldbc_snb_datagen_spark/).
-Pre-generated data sets will be made available by the end of 2022.

 Currently, the initial data set, update streams, and parameters can generated with the following command: